 Borrow Resources Beyond Oxy

 When searching for a resource, you can use OneSearch to see if it is available here at Oxy.
-If we don't have it, you can place a request through Interlibrary Loan (ILLiad).
-The Oxynet username and password (email and MyOxy) serves as the ILLiad ID and password.
-New users will be prompted to complete account details using Oxynet info.
-Because we want to make it easy for you to order multiple items without multiple logins, you will need to close your browser to completely log out of your ILLiad account.
-Link+ and ILL can take up to a week so it is important to plan ahead.
-If you are unsure of the status of your request, contact Resource Sharing at email@example.com or x2814.
+If we don't have it, you can place a request through Rapido (resource sharing) or Link+.
+There is no need to create a new account to use Rapido or Link+.
+If you are unsure of the status of your request, contact Resource Sharing at firstname.lastname@example.org or x2814.

 If you are a student or faculty member and need something for your research, teaching, or study that the Library does not own or subscribe to, let us know.
 We may help you get it from one of our many borrowing partners, or in many cases we will buy it for the the collection.
 To suggest the purchase of a book or audio/video recording, send us an email including as much information as you can about the resource (title, author, publisher, date and if possible, link to the item).
 To inquire about a digital subscription (e.g. e-journals, datasets, etc.), please contact Kevin Mulroy (email@example.com).